ninchistudios/musicproduction/end-to-end-checklist.md

 * Compress bass to give consistent volume and punch
 * Subtle bass saturation/distortion on a sidechain and blended in will fatten up a bassline.
 Reduce lowend freqs on the sidechain as it gets dirtier - emphasise mids.
-* Try an amp/cab sim on DI or MIDI bass to improve tone
+* Try an amp/cab sim on DI or MIDI bass to improve tone.
+* Opposite EQ on kick & bass (~60Hz Bass boost + ~120Hz Bass cut) can help to separate them

+##### Acoustic Guitar

+* slow attack/fast release compression is best for acoustics.
+This allows the strums through but allows a subtle boosting of the ringout tone

 ##### Piano/Keys